sereen-786/tasks/Task_1/README.md

 1. About Task
 2. About K6 automation tool
-3. Download pretrained weights and file structure
+3. Code repo structure and downloading
 4. Github account and token creation -- needed for running test cases
 5. Installation of k6 for execution of test cases
 6. Execution steps